 DKM Driving will always ask for permission before taking and sharing images.
 These images will be of when pupils pass their driving test, and we recognise that some pupils will be under 18 years old.
 No pass photos will be taken or shared without verbal or written consent from the young person, or any other pupil.
 If the instructor is in any doubt that the young person is unsure of what they are agreeing to, the instructor will not take or share any pass photos.

-All staff working with DKM Driving are DBS checked regularly, as part of their registration with the DVSA.
+All instructors working with DKM Driving have an enhanced DBS check regularly, as part of their registration with the DVSA.

-All staff must report any offences or allegations immediately to DKM Driving and the DVSA, who will deal with each report individually, with an absolute priority to protect all customers, including children and young people.
+All instructors must report any offences, allegations, or concerns, immediately to DKM Driving and the DVSA, who will deal with each report individually, with an absolute priority to protect all customers, including children and young people.

 Training and guidance